GuanhaoGan/robust-model-watermarking/README.md

 # robust-model-watermarking
-official implementation of Towards Robust Model Watermark via Reducing Parametric Vulnerability
+This is the official implementation of our paper Towards Robust Model Watermark via Reducing Parametric Vulnerability, accepted by the International Conference on Computer Vision (ICCV), 2023.
+We will release our codes soon.